Loft conversion staircase solutions

 • The maximum pitch of the stairs is 42 degrees.

-• There must me at least 1.9m of headroom at the centre of the flight.
+• There must be at least 1.9m of headroom at the centre of the flight.

 • There must be at least 1.8m of headroom at the edges of the stairs.

-• The vertical surface of the stair (risers) must be of equal level.
+• The vertical surface of the stairs (risers) must be of equal level.

-• There is no minimum staircase width but anything less than 600mm is likely to be unpractical.
-Plus, if stairs have a drop of more than 650mm – a handrail is required.
+• There is no minimum staircase width, but anything less than 600mm is likely to be impractical.
+Plus, a handrail is required if stairs to loft conversion have a drop of more than 650mm.

 • Landing areas need to be a minimum size before the staircase and at the top of the stairs.